Table of contents:

 No one in the field of education would deny that there are myths surrounding dyslexia, but this does not mean that dyslexia is a myth.
 There is strong scientific evidence concerning the nature, causes and consequences of dyslexia.
 Some people find learning to read and write a trivial matter whereas others, notably children with dyslexia, have extreme difficulty.

-Video: Dyslexia is a real problem, but one that can be dealt with…
+A real problem, but one that can be dealt with

 Authored by Susan du Plessis (B.A.
 Hons Psychology; B.D.) who has 30+ years’ experience in the LD field.